cdapio/cdap/cdap-docs/admin-manual/source/1-cdap-components.rst

 #.
 Verify the CDAP installation by running an example application

-If, on the other hand, you are using a particular distribution and manager (CDH and Cloudera Manager, HDP and Apache Ambari, MapR), the steps are:
+If, on the other hand, you are using a supported distribution and manager (CDH and Cloudera Manager, HDP and Apache Ambari, or MapR), the steps are:

 #.
 Determine your system architecture
 #.
 Review and meet the system requirements: hardware, network, and software